kigawas/blog/content/posts/integrate-fastapi-and-django-orm.md

 Recently FastAPI is [growing incredibly](https://star-history.t9t.io/#tiangolo/fastapi).
 It's blazingly fast and painless to develop, with [5~10x performance enhancement](https://www.techempower.com/benchmarks/#section=data-r19&hw=ph&test=fortune&l=zijzen-1r) over Django or Flask.

-I really want to switch to FastAPI from Django, however, it's not that easy to give up Django and its user system and admin page totally.
+I really want to switch to FastAPI from Django, however, it's not that easy to give up Django and its user system as well as admin page totally.
 I know it sounds greedy, but in fact there is such convenience.
 This time I'll show you how to integrate FastAPI and Django ORM simply and quickly.

 > There's also a demerit undoubtedly.
 You cannot use asyncio ORM and this will hurt performance.
 >